SynthstromAudible/DelugeFirmware/docs/community_features.md

         4. The new clip that was just created will be selected and start recording at the beginning of the next bar
         5. You can press `RECORD` to stop recording or press that new clip to stop recording.
         6. Repeat steps as required.
+- ([#2421]) Allow true overdubbing for grid audio clips
+  - Traditional guitar style looping is now possible for audio clips in grid mode.
+To use it monitoring must be active
+  - The loop will capture all fx in the audio clip (e.g. it's recording at the end of the signal chain) and then reset the fx
+  - LOOP will begin an auto extending overdub.
+The initial sample will loop and the clip will extend as you keep playing
+  - Pressing LOOP again will end recording quantized to the original length (e.g. LOOPing on a 1-bar clip will quantize to 1 bar)
+    - This works similarly to increasing loop length on an EDP style looper but without needing to set it in advance
+  - LAYER will continuously layer over the existing audio without extending the loop
+    - This works like an overdub on a pedal style looper
+  - Only the midi loop commands work at this time but loop controls will be added to grid down the road

 #### 4.1.6 - Performance View